raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 minute

-**Range:** 30 feet
+**Range:** 9.0m

 **Components:** V, S, M (fire and holy water)

 **Duration:** 8 hours

 You and up to ten willing creatures you can see within range assume a gaseous form for the duration, appearing as wisps of cloud.
-While in this cloud form, a creature has a flying speed of 300 feet and has resistance to damage from nonmagical weapons.
+While in this cloud form, a creature has a flying speed of 90.0m and has resistance to damage from nonmagical weapons.
 The only actions a creature can take in this form are the Dash action or to revert to its normal form.
 Reverting takes 1 minute, during which time a creature is incapacitated and can't move.
 Until the spell ends, a creature can revert to cloud form, which also requires the 1-minute transformation.

-If a creature is in cloud form and flying when the effect ends, the creature descends 60 feet per round for 1 minute until it lands, which it does safely.
+If a creature is in cloud form and flying when the effect ends, the creature descends 18.0m per round for 1 minute until it lands, which it does safely.
 If it can't land after 1 minute, the creature falls the remaining distance.

 #### Wind Wall